 6. Befco Bakauke (ベフコ ばかうけ)

 Bakauke (ばかうけ) are rice crackers with modern flavors that are produced and sold by Kuriyama Beika Confectionery (Befco).

 The original product was released in 1990, and now the rice cracker has become a standard snack food in Japan.

 Compared to other Japanese rice snacks, the Bakauke crackers are lightly seasoned and gentle in flavor, so they can be a nice treat for kids.

 Kameda-Seika Soft Salad is a long-selling Senbei loved by Japanese of all generations, which went on the market in 1970, and now has become one of the rice crackers most familiar to us.

 This Japanese rice cracker has a soft crispy texture that melts in the mouth and features a rich umami taste that comes from the Okinawan salt “Shimamasu (シママース)”.

 8. Kameda-Seika PotaPota Yaki (亀田製菓 ぽたぽた焼)

-Kameda-Seika PotaPota Yaki, together with Sanko Yuki no Yado, is one of the best and most beloved Senbei with a sweet flavor.
-The sweet rice cracker was released in 1986, and now it has become a standard rice snack.
-PotaPota Yaki has a light crispy texture and is flavored with a sweet soy sauce that makes us feel nostalgic.
+Kameda-Seika PotaPota Yaki, together with Sanko Yuki no Yado, is one of the best and most beloved Senbei with a sweet taste, which was released in 1986, and now has become a standard rice snack in Japan.